How LABASklabas came about

 — On the topic of materials.
 Do you create them yourself or use someone else's work?

 — There's a base you can't avoid.
 But even that I try to interpret in my own way, so it would be understandable to me, a "non-native" speaker.
 I really like a thought from the Lithuanian historian Rūstis Kamuntavičius, who said: if you want to learn something, forget about textbooks.
-He's exaggerating, of course — you have to know Rūstis, since he writes those textbooks himself — but there's some truth in it.
-Our environment is constantly changing, teaching approaches are being reconsidered.
-If you, as a teacher, aren't interesting to your student, the student will skip your lectures or fall asleep at the desk.
-A teacher is a creator, an artist, like Michelangelo.
-The way they start sculpting — that's what comes out in the end.
+He's exaggerating, of course — he writes those textbooks himself — but there's some truth in his words.
+Our environment is constantly changing, and teaching approaches change with it.
+If a teacher fails to interest a student, the student will simply lose attention — skip lessons or get bored in class.

 Katya actively generates witty pieces of art for her sessions using neural networks, for which she sometimes even gets pushback.
 But these have already become the project's calling card.